JustArtiom/wrapdactyl/README.md

     cache parameter | Validation | Description
     --- | --- | ---
-    autoupdate | false or >30000 | Updates the cache in an interval of time set
+    autoupdate | false or >30000 | Updates the cache in an interval of time set users | true or false | Stores information about users in cache servers | true or false | Stores information about servers in cache nodes | true or false | Stores information about nodes in cache locations | true or false | Stores information about locations in cache nests | true or false | Stores information about nests in cache

 <!-- - **autoupdate** - This can be __0__ or __false__ for disabled and a __number above 30000__ to update the cache in an interval of time.